beatriznonato/precisa-nomear/README.md

 3. Generating the Authentication Certificate

-Still in the Firebase Console, it is necessary to generate an authentication certificate:
+If you want to batch-create user profiles to simulate how the application would function, you’ll need to generate an authentication certificate on Firebase:

 1. Go to **Project Settings > Service Accounts**
 2. Click on **Generate new private key**